tomas-abrahamsson/gpb/README.md

 build tool than rebar, you might have to adapt rebar.config and src/gpb.app.src accordingly.)

-The version number of the gpb on github is intended to always be only integers with dots, in order to be compatible with reltool.
+The version number on the master branch of the gpb on github is intended to always be only integers with dots, in order to be compatible with reltool.
 In other words, each push to github is considered a release, and the version number is bumped.
 To ensure this, there is a `pre-push` git hook and two scripts, `install-git-hooks` and `tag-next-minor-vsn`, in the helpers subdirectory.
 The ChangeLog file will not necessarily reflect all minor version bumps, only important updates.

 Places to update when making a new version:
 * Write about the changes in the ChangeLog file,